Myndex

 For Developers

-Peer reviews of APCA and third party
+Independent Peer Reviews of APCA and

-comparisons of APCA vs WCAG 2
+Third Party Comparisons vs WCAG 2

-The problems of 4.5:1 as a target for a guideline not only impact those with impairments, but impact standard vision as well.
+The problems of 4.5:1 as a target for a guideline is that it not only impact those with impairments, but impacts standard vision as well.
 WCAG 2 contrast SCs affect 100% of sighted users.
 The inherent problems with the WCAG 2 contrast math have been known for some time and widely critisized.
 Including studies by others showing that color insensitive types are not well served.
-The WCAG 2 contrast specs often cause enough problems for designers that it is ignored and today, some 86% of websites are failing WCAG_2 contrast per an automated survey—though some of these failures are not due to actual poor accessibility, but due to the perceptual inaccuracies of WCAG_2 contrast.

 Myndex Web Apps